Minnesota has agreed to new contract terms with Richard Pitino, Marlene Stollings and Jessica Allister

 Malisa Barnes also earned 2011 All-Big Ten honors after leading Minnesota with a .433 batting average (.423 in conference play), a figure that was 22nd in the country and third on Minnesota's single-season record list.
 In 2012, Walker received All-Big Ten honors by recording a team-best .380 batting average, the best batting average for a freshman in school history.

-Academically, Allister's teams have featured 41 student-athletes who earned Academic All-Big Ten distinction, including 11 in 2014 and 14 in 2015.
-Erica Meyer earned Academic All-American honors for the first time since 1989 in Gopher history during the 2015 season.
+Academically, Allister's teams have featured 61 student-athletes who earned Academic All-Big Ten distinction, including 11 in 2014, 14 in 2015 and 12 in 2016.
+Erica Meyer earned First-Team Academic All-American honors for the first time since 1989 in Gopher history during the 2015 season.
 Kaitlyn Richardson earned Capital One CoSIDA Academic All-America Third Team status in 2013, while Moulton was an all-district honoree the following season.
+Sam Macken earned Academic All-District honors in 2016.
+In 2017 Sara Groenewegen earned Third-Team Academic All-American honors and Sydney Dwyer was named Academic All-Distric.

 Both Richardson and Moulton were top-25 finalists for the NFCA National Collegiate Player of the Year Award in 2014.
 In the same year, Groenewegen was a top-10 finalist for the organization's inaugural National Freshman of the Year Award.
 Groenewegen would go on to become a three-time top-10 finalsit for the NFCA Player of the Year award.